maal0lan/mood-meal-0.1.0/README.md

 # 🍳 MoodMeal v0.1.0

 > A voice-first, hands-free AI cooking assistant that guides you through personalized recipes — powered by Mistral via Ollama, wrapped in a sleek Tkinter GUI.
 Just speak.
 Cook.
-Slay.

 ---